 It is probably the best that you use both positions of the feet while you are exercising, but also the neutral position in order to activate all the muscles in the frontal area of the thighs.

 Neutral position of the feet in leg extension activates equally all four earlier mentioned muscles.
-If time is the issue you should do leg extension always in neutral position unless of course some parts of thighs are your weak points and you need to work on them more.
+If time is the issue, you should do leg extension always in a neutral position unless, of course, some parts of the thighs are your weak points, and you need to work on them more.

 As we already said, there are numerous advantages of leg extension and it is a very good exercise for warm-ups as long as you make sure that the angles of the knees and the backrest are adequate, there is nothing to worry about.